-Sometimes it is useful to edit multiple places in the file at once, which can save you precious time and increase your productivity.
+Sometimes it is useful to edit multiple places in a file at once, which can save you precious time and increase your productivity.
 IntelliJ IDEA supports having multiple cursors at once, meaning you can type and edit at multiple locations at the same time.

 This feature is the oldest one, which was available even before the introduction of the proper multiple cursors support.
 It allows you to select a block of text and then start typing with multiple cursors starting on each selected line at the beginning of the selected block.

-You can then move the cursor, as usual, usual using the arrow keys and even commands like Home or End.
-Note that after I used End (go to the end of the line), the cursor was properly placed at the end of each line even if the cursors were no longer vertically aligned.
+You can then move the cursor, as usual, using the arrow keys and even commands like Home or End.
+Note that after I used End key (go to the end of the line), the cursor was properly placed at the end of each line even if the cursors were no longer vertically aligned.

 This feature can be toggled using

 The same functionality of creating new cursors as with Shift + arrows can be achieved by

 The commands are issued by pressing Ctrl (or ⌥ on Mac), then pressing it again and not releasing.
-While still holding Ctrl, you can press ↑ ↓ arrows to clone cursor to the line above or bellow.
+While still holding Ctrl, you can press ↑ and ↓ arrows to clone cursor to the line above or bellow.

 While the column selection mode is useful, it is limited to cases where places you need to edit are vertically aligned, which may not usually be the case.
-In other situations, you need to stick to a proper multiple cursor support.
+In other situations, you need to stick to proper multiple cursor support.
 This is possible since IDEA version 13.1.

-When holding Alt + Shift (or ⌥ + ⇧ on Mac), clicking on a location creates a new cursor on that location in addition to the already existing cursors.
+When holding Alt + Shift (or ⌥ + ⇧ on Mac), clicking on a location creates a new cursor on that location in addition to all the already existing cursors.
 Unlike column selection, these cursors can be anywhere and don't need to be vertically aligned.
 Pressing Esc will exit multiple cursors mode and will leave you with your first original single cursor.